-- Open containers of alcohol are not permitted outside student Suite/Apartment. - Only one open container of alcohol is allowed per person who is 21 years of age or older. - Those of age to legally consume alcohol must do so with the Suite/Apartment door closed. - If a Suite/Apartment is shared by those over and under 21 years old, it must be clear that the alcohol is being consumed only by those 21 years old or older. - If all occupants of a Suite/Apartment are under 21 years old, no alcohol may be consumed or possessed in that Suite/Apartment, regardless of the age of the guest or visitor.
-This includes guests who are of age and live elsewhere in the hall. - Residents and their guests violating the policy will be asked to dispose of the alcohol in the presence of a staff member. - Intoxication is never an acceptable excuse for misconduct or for infringing upon the rights of others.
+- Open containers of alcohol are not permitted outside the student Suite/Apartment. - Only one open container of alcohol is allowed per person who is 21 years of age or older. - Those of age to legally consume alcohol must do so with the Suite/Apartment door closed.

+• If a Suite/Apartment is shared by those over and under 21 years old, it must be clear that the alcohol is being consumed only by those 21 years old or older.

+• If all occupants of a Suite/Apartment are under 21 years old, no alcohol may be consumed or possessed in that Suite/Apartment, regardless of the age of the guest or visitor.
+This includes guests who are of age and live elsewhere in the hall.

+• Residents and their guests violating the policy will be asked to dispose of the alcohol in the presence of a staff member.

+• Intoxication is never an acceptable excuse for misconduct or for infringing upon the rights of others.
 Residents should avoid engaging in dangerous drinking behaviors (excessive/rapid consumption).

-The Prevention Services Advisory Board is appointed by the President of the University and overseen by the Director of Prevention and Outreach Services.
-It was established in 1987 as the Alcohol Advisory Board to address substance abuse among WSU students.
-The Board is made up of representatives from Student Government, Campus Police, Diversity and Inclusion, TRIO services, Office of Institutional Equity and Compliance (Title IX), the Psychology Department, Community Engagement Institute, Undergraduate Admissions, the Sociology department, Housing and Residence Life, Office of International Education, Counseling & Prevention Services, Student Conduct and Community Standards, Student Health Services, Campus Recreation, Student Engagement, Advocacy and Leadership, Human Performance Studies Department, Athletics, Greek Life, Student Affairs Assessment and Retention, Student Activities Council, School of Social Work, Academic Affairs, and our campus partner YMCA.
-The Board meets monthly to discuss current programs, goals, and strategies to address substance abuse at WSU and performs a full review and analysis of the same every even-numbered year.
+To obtain a copy of the University's biennial review report, please contact the Director of Prevention Services, Marci Young at marci.young@wichita.edu, by phone at (316) 978-6868, or visit her office at the Steve Clark YMCA and Student Wellness Center, room W202.